 - Get to own a professional business address you can provide to clients.

-- You get to have a business address even though you work from home, thus giving your business a professional image.
+- You get a business address even though you work from home, thus giving your business a professional image.

-- Since you can’t incorporate your business using a PO box, you can use a virtual address instead if you don’t have an actual office space.
+- Since you can’t incorporate your business using a PO box, you can use a virtual address if you don’t have an office space.

 - You can use a virtual address on your website and still appear organically on Google’s first page.

 - Depending on your service area, you can pick any venue with a virtual address.